scaramacai/ggwm/README.md

 Obviously this would also imply that some of the feature one finds in jwm, are not available in ggwm, but the trade-off is good to me.

-At present, apart from the change in managing Xft fonts, ggwm natively supports svg images and icons thanks to [nanosvg](https://github.com/memononen/nanosvg).
+At present, apart from the change in managing TTF fonts, ggwm natively supports svg images and icons thanks to [nanosvg](https://github.com/memononen/nanosvg).
 This amount to have some svg that cannot be rendered or that can only partially renedered, but in practice I never found a svg icon that fails with nanosvg.

 The canonical libraries for png and jpeg formats have been removed as well, in favour of the single file image loader [stb_image.h](https://github.com/nothings/stb/blob/master/stb_image.h).